dmcnulty27/PHI-696/Project-3/README.md

   (g) Ocean
 Class or instance.
 It depends on what we are talking about.
 If we are counting the things in the ocean as part of what we mean by "ocean", then it is an object aggregate.
 If we mean the location, then it is a site.
   (h) Lake
+   Site, a lake is locatated in a specific space

 ```